 Handshake is Mason's exclusive internship and job database.
 Employers that post in Handshake are interested in recruiting Mason students and alumni.
 Use your Patriot Pass credentials to log in.

 All currently enrolled students except for Antonin Scalia Law School students should have access to Handshake.
-Make sure you are using your Patriot Pass credentials and that your password has not expired.
+Make sure you are using your Patriot Pass NetID credentials and that your password has not expired.

 If you are unable to log into Handshake, call University Career Services at (703) 993-2370.
 Please be prepared to provide your G# and Mason email address.